null

 Essential oils: Plant-based fragrances.
 We use natural essential oils only, never any fragrance oils.

-Natural colorants: We use organic herbs including turmeric, annatto and green tea to give our shampoo bars their subtle colors.
-This is helpful for telling the different bars apart!
+Colorants: We use organic turmeric and annatto, along with mineral pigments, to give our shampoo bars their subtle colors.
+This is helpful for telling the different bars apart.

 Empower yourself with a little hair science...